" "

 Outside of chairlift operations- Runs without snowmaking equipment or active grooming operations.

-Uphill travel can be demanding and dangerous, please make sure you are adequately prepared, and do so at your own risk.
+Uphill travel can be demanding and dangerous, please check that you are adequately prepared, and do so at your own risk.